-Shopping using a pay monthly credit catalogue can be a great way to spread the cost of your online shopping.
-A catalogue credit account will allow you get your items now and pay later on a monthly basis.
+Shopping using a credit catalogue can be a great way to spread the cost of your online shopping.
+You can cv fget your items now and pay later on a monthly basis.
 Catalogues offer a large selections of household and everyday items including:

 - Electronics: Laptops, mobile phones, consoles, televisions, tablets, stereos

 - Furniture: Sofas, tables, chairs, beds, wardrobes, cabinets

 - Clothes: Men’s, women’s, children’s & plus size fashion, footwear

 - Appliances: Washing machines, dishwashers, microwaves, freezers, cookers, vacuum cleaners